Zambia - Data Protection Overview

 - where the interest of the financial service provider requires disclosure;

-- where the bank, in the performance of its functions as provided in the Financial Services Act, so requests or directs.
+- where the bank, in the performance of its functions as provided in the Banking and Financial Services Act, so requests or directs.

 The Data Protection Act